 The duties of the position include an emphasis on leadership and administration.
 They even want the pastor to develop and lead the deacon ministry (and not the other way around!).
 Cornerstone Fellowship runs an accredited preschool, and there is some involvement required on the part of the pastor.
 The preschool boasts registration of about 70 students from almost 3 years old to 5.
 They don’t say it, but a background in Christian education would probably come in handy.

 Cornerstone Fellowship itself celebrates its 20th anniversary this year.
 They average about 100 in attendance on any given Sunday, and they are made up of a very multi-cultural group of people, no doubt thanks in part to the military service members stationed at the Schofield Barracks and Wheeler Army Airfield nearby.
 HOORAH!

 That brings me to location.
 It is on a tropical island.
 Need I say more?
-You can participate in watersports from boating and kayaking to surfing and swimming.
-There’s a nice golf course nearby, as well as parks and historical sites like Pearl Harbor.
+You can participate in watersports from boating and kayaking to surfing and swimming. we learnt all about anchoring a boat from https://catchandfillet.com/how-to-anchor-a-boat/.
+There’s also a nice golf course nearby, as well as parks and historical sites like Pearl Harbor.
 Now that I think about it, maybe I should apply for this one.
 On the downside, housing is at a premium, but the locals may have an idea on how to deal with that.

 If you feel God is calling you to serve at Cornerstone Fellowship – Mililani Mauka Church, you can find information on how to apply here.
 For more information about the church, visit their website here.
 Tell them you heard about it on SBC Voices, and drop me a line if they call you to serve.
 God bless.